 The 9-day Trek itinerary is designed for the trekkers who want a less demanding but short and beautiful trek, especially with their family and kids in the rural mountainside with up-close Himalayan views.
-Trekkers who want a longer trek in the Annapurna region to (Machhapuchhre) Mt Fish Tail and Annapurna Base camp, Annapurna Sanctuary trek – 14 Days is the best option.
-If we are looking for a more demanding trek with the whole Annapurna circuit to cover in about two week’s time, Everest Trek Nepal’s Annapurna Circle Trek – 17 Days would be fine for us.
+For Trekkers who want a longer trek in the Annapurna region to (Machhapuchhre) Mt Fish Tail and Annapurna Base camp, the Annapurna Sanctuary trek – 14 Days are the best option.
+If we are looking for a more demanding trek with the whole Annapurna circuit to cover in about two weeks’ time, Everest Trek Nepal’s Annapurna Circle Trek – 17 Days would be fine for us.
 For a longer and more demanding trek in the Annapurna circuit, please visit Annapurna Circuit Trek – 21 Days.

 Autumn (mid-Sept to mid-Dec) and spring (March to May) are the best seasons for the Annapurna Sunrise Trek.
 The weather is sunny and warm, with outstanding views.
 Winter (Dec, Jan, Feb) is also good for this Trek, only colder (obviously).
 The trekking routes are crowded during Spring and Autumn but during winter the routes are not packed and we could enjoy rather the best of nature.

 Day 01: Arrival in Kathmandu [1300 m/4264 ft] Upon our arrival at Tribhuvan International Airport (TIA) in Kathmandu,

 we will be warmly greeted by a representative from Everest Trek Nepal.
-After completion of our custom formalities (Visa, etc), we pick up our luggage and look for our representative with the Everest Trek Nepal Trekking display board at the arrival gate.
+After completing of our customs formalities (Visa, etc), we pick up our luggage and look for our representative with the Everest Trek Nepal Trekking display board at the arrival gate.
 We will be then escorted to 5-star Hotel Yak & Yeti or similar rating hotels in Kathmandu.
 After check-in, we can either take a rest or hang around in the city or visit Everest Trek Nepal’s office.
 In the evening, there will be a welcome dinner hosted by Everest Trek Nepal at The Ship Restaurant Bar & Lounge.
 For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: Kathmandu: Sightseeing and Trek Preparation